 We have also found evidence of other London boroughs placing people with high needs into hostels here, swelling the already acute pressure on local services.

-She believes almost every person at her former hostel had mental health problems, some with conditions as severe as schizophrenia.
+Manuela, who asked the Gazette not to print her surname, believes almost every person at her former hostel had mental health problems, some with conditions as severe as schizophrenia.